-Bt11 x MIR162 x MIR604 x GA21 maize was produced by combining Bt11, MIR162, MIR604 and GA21 maize through conventional breeding and therefore express the proteins inherited from the single GM maize events.
-Potential allergenic potential arising from Cry1Ab, PAT, Vip3Aa20, PMI, mCry3A, MIR604 PMI and mEPSPS has been assessed and it was concluded that the allergenic potential to humans and animals of these proteins could be considered negligible.
+Bt11 x MIR162 x GA21 maize was produced by combining Bt11, MIR162 and GA21 maize through conventional breeding and therefore express the proteins inherited from the single GM maize events.
+Potential allergenic potential arising from Cry1Ab, PAT, Vip3Aa20, PMI and mEPSPS have been assessed and it was concluded that the allergenic potential to humans and animals of these proteins could be considered negligible.
 A summary is provided below:

-- None of the transgenic proteins produced by the stacked maize (Cry1Ab, PAT, Vip3Aa20, PMI, mCry3A, MIR604 PMI and mEPSPS) come from donors known to be a significant cause of food allergy. - The Cry1Ab, PAT, Vip3Aa20, PMI, mCry3A, MIR604 PMI and mEPSPS proteins have no biologically significant amino acid homology to known allergens. - Susceptibility of the transgenic proteins to proteolytic degradation supports the conclusion that Cry1Ab, PAT, Vip3Aa20, PMI, mCry3A, MIR604 PMI and mEPSPS proteins will be readily digested as conventional dietary protein under typical mammalian gastric conditions.
+- None of the transgenic proteins produced by the stacked maize (Cry1Ab, PAT, Vip3Aa20, PMI and mEPSPS) come from donors known to be a significant cause of food allergy. - The Cry1Ab, PAT, Vip3Aa20, PMI and mEPSPS proteins have no biologically significant amino acid homology to known allergens - Susceptibility of the transgenic proteins to proteolytic degradation supports the conclusion that Cry1Ab, PAT, Vip3Aa20, PMI PMI and mEPSPS proteins will be readily digested as conventional dietary protein under typical mammalian gastric conditions.

-From these data, it can be concluded that the Cry1Ab, PAT, Vip3Aa20, PMI, mCry3A, MIR604 PMI and mEPSPS proteins produced by Bt11 x MIR162 x MIR604 x GA21 maize plants are highly unlikely to be allergenic.
+From these data, it can be concluded that the Cry1Ab, PAT, Vip3Aa20, PMI and mEPSPS proteins produced by Bt11 x MIR162 x GA21 maize plants are highly unlikely to be allergenic.